-- iv. the disclosure is: - 1. reasonable and in the public interest; and - 2. made in good faith and in compliance with the
+1. reasonable and in the public interest; and

+2. made in good faith and in compliance with the reasonable requirements of the local authority; and

 3. I have consulted the Monitoring Officer prior to its release.

 4.2 I do not improperly use knowledge gained solely as a result of my role as a councillor for the advancement of myself, my friends, my family members, my employer or my business interests.